 It is important to note that the 11 plus entrance exam is different from what is known as the “Common Entrance Exam” which is usually taken at the age of 13 for Independent Schools.
 The Common Entrance Exam also includes an English Comprehension and Maths paper but it also replicates some of the elements of the 11 plus exam i.e. verbal reasoning.
 However, many Independent Schools also take new students at Year 7 and their tests generally include verbal and non-verbal reasoning tests in their entrance exams.

-It is important to note that, the 11 plus exams can only be taken once.
+It is also important to note that, the 11 plus exams can only be taken once.
 There is no provision for resitting tests if the results are disappointing.
 Whereas the GCSE and A level exams can be taken again and again if necessary, the 11 plus is a ‘once only’ opportunity.

 At what age do the students sit the 11 plus exam?

 Your child will sit these exams at the start of Year 6, their final year of primary school, when they are aged 10 or 11.
-It is best to start tuition when your child is at the end of Year 4 or the start of Year 5.

 How do I find out about admission information for the schools in my area?